Country Guide: Iran

 - New items are subject to duties and commercial taxes and potential re-exportation, as determined by Customs authorities.

-- Shippers entering Iran for employment who hold a valid Work Permit and a Resident Permit are entitled to import used household goods duty free.
+- Owners of the goods entering Iran for employment who hold a valid work permit and a resident permit are entitled to import used household goods duty free.

-- Surface shipments must arrive to an Iranian Port with 4 months after the owner’s arrival.
+- Surface shipments must arrive to an Iranian port with 4 months after the owner of the goods’ arrival.

-- Air shipments must arrive to an Iranian airport within 3 months after the owner’s arrival.
+- Air shipments must arrive to an Iranian airport within 3 months after the owner of the goods’ arrival.

-- The shipper must be present at Customs clearance (returning citizens).
+- The owner of the goods must be present at Customs clearance (returning citizens).

-- For Customs clearance, returning citizens must present an Iranian Passport, proof of residency abroad for a minimum of 1 year, 6 of which must be continuous without travel to Iran prior to entry.
+- For Customs clearance, returning citizens must present an Iranian passport, proof of residency abroad for a minimum of 12 months, 6 of which must be continuous without travel to Iran prior to entry.

-- After entering Iran, the shipper’s domicile in the Passport should be changed to Iran (returning citizens).
+- After entering Iran, the owner of the goods’ domicile in the passport should be changed to Iran (returning citizens).

-- The shipment must arrive within 2 months after the shipper’s arrival in Iran (returning citizens).
+- The shipment must arrive within 2 months after the owner of the goods’ arrival in Iran (returning citizens).